Engbenjamin/Process_Document_Final_Draft/README.md

 Introduce yourself to students and professors in your classes, connect with them on LinkedIn and Handshake.

 ### Conduct Informational Interviews
 Beyond providing insider industry knowledge of the roles and responsibilities of being an Electronics Engineer, informational interviews may become a future point of contact at a company.
-They may know of job postings before they become public and may move your resume to their hiring manager.
+Currently, around 80% of jobs are filled through referrals [^2].

 Conduct informational interviews with Electronics Engineers to network with industry insiders.
 Go to the University of Washington-Bothell LinkedIn page and click on the ‘Alumni’ tab then search by major, e.g. ‘Electrical Engineering’.
 Browse profiles that interest you and hit ‘connect’.
 Pair connection requests with a note on why you want to connect to increase the likelihood it is accepted.

 ---
 ## References
 [^1]: "O Net Online," 2026.
 [Online].
 Available: https://www.onetonline.org/link/summary/17-2072.00.
 [Accessed 15th April 2026].
+[^2]: U. C. S. Center, "Networking," 2026.
+[Online].
+Available: https://www.uwb.edu/career-services/resources/networking.
+[Accessed 23rd April 2026].